-Editor’s note (August 2018): Major revision of this page underway.
-It will formally debut in September.
+Editor’s note (November 2018: Major revision of this page underway.
+It will formally debut in early 2019).

 When is a national park a national park and a biosphere reserve a biosphere reserve?
 There are some big difference among parks and reserves in Mexico, and it is important to review how Mexico classifies these protected areas.